-Registrant's telephone number, including area code: +44 (0) 203 808-8286

-Securities registered pur rsuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered ares, each representing one nal value £0.10 per share ORTX The Nasdaq Global Select Market • 9 ( ) 1 1 ction 13 or 15(d) of the Securities Exchange Act of 1934 durin (2) has been subject to such filing requirements for the past 90 • 9 5 5 ata File required to be submitted pursuant to Rule 405 of Regularizations are to submit such files).
-Yes $\boxtimes$ No $\square$ ation non-accelerated filer, smaller reporting company, or an emergin ompany," and "emerging growth company" in Rule 12b-2 of th Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\times$ Emerging growth company company, indicate by check mark if the dards provided pursuant to Section 13 = the extended transition period for complying with any new or Indicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of t he Exchange Act).
-Yes □ No ⊠ Indicate by check mark whether the registrant has filed all doo cuments and reports required to be e filed by Sections 12, 13 or 15(d) of the Securities Exchange A Act of
+Registrant 's telephone number, including area code: + 44 (0) 203 808-8288 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered American Depositary Shares, each representing one of share, nominal value £0.10 per share ordinary ORTX The Nasdaq Global Select Market 9 17 or 15(d) of the Securities Exchange Act of 1934 during the precediscuch filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ ng 12 Indicate by check mark whether the registrant has su (§232.405 of this chapter) during the preceding 12 months (or quired to be submitted pursuant to Rule 405 of Regulation S-T ed to submit such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a lan company.
+See the definitions of "large accelerated filer," "acce • lerated filer, smaller reporting company, or an emerging growth nerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Smaller reporting company $\times$ Emerging growth company $\Box$ If an emerging growth company, indicate by check n accounting standards provided pursuant to Section 13(a) of the 9 ded transition period for complying with any new or revised financ ial Indicate by check mark whether the registrant is a sh ell company (as defined in Rule 12b-2 of the Excha nge Act).
+Yes □ No ⊠ Indicate by check mark whether the registrant has fil ed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934

-As of May 4, 2021, the registrant had 123,769,373 voting and non-voting ordinary shares, nominal value £0.10 per share, outstanding.
+As of July 31, 2021, the registrant had 125,370,865 voting and non-voting ordinary shares, nominal value £0.10 per share, outstanding.